hashicorp/terraform-provider-aws/website/docs/r/eip.html.markdown

 ## Attributes Reference

-The following additional attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `id` - Contains the EIP allocation ID.
 * `private_ip` - Contains the private IP address (if in VPC).